 And while the 25-year-old catcher was in no rush Sunday night to invite personal comparisons, he welcomed the idea that the Giants could launch their own team-wide dynasty.

 "It's definitely a possibility," Posey said.
-"I know we're
+"I know we're going to enjoy this one but, yeah, we have a great group of young core guys.

 "I don't think we're off the radar anymore.
 I think (winning again) is a challenge we're all looking forward to."